ECD Parenting

 Guide for parents with children aged 4-6 years

 Lay the foundation of learning.
-Enroll them at the nearest preschool or Anganwadi centre.
+Enrol them at the nearest preschool or Anganwadi centre.

 Violence begets violence.
 Explain instead of shouting and solve disputes peacefully, including in front of children.